mwaylabs/BlueRange-SDK-Android/README.md

 Use the core layer, if you want to build beacon-aware apps that are independent of Relution.

 #### Scanning
 Start the scanner, as shown below.
-You can change the scanner's configuration even if it has already been started.
+You can change the scanner's configuration even if it already running.

 ```java
 final BeaconMessageScanner beaconScanner = new BeaconMessageScanner(this);